CipherBully066/loopchain/README_KR.md

     "score_package": "your_score_package", // The name of SCORE to execute in this channel "peers": [
       {
-        "peer_target": ""%IP%:%PORT%"   // The list of eer targets
+        "peer_target": ""%IP%:%PORT%"   // The list of peer targets
       },
       .......
     ]